 The Fund seeks to use available assets to deliver significant value to eligible persons in a timely, relevant, and meaningful manner.

 The Basis of Preparation

-The Financial Statements are general purpose financial statements and are required by section 42 of the Public Governance, Performance and Accountability Act 2013.
+The Financial Statements are required by section 42 of the Public Governance, Performance and Accountability Act 2013.

 The financial statements have been prepared in accordance with: